KananIbadzade/Research-Asssistant/README.md

    - Load extension in Chrome
    - Test summarization and paraphrasing features
    - Verify everything works with the deployed backend

+**⚠️ Important Note**: Due to Render's free plan, the backend sleeps after 15 minutes of inactivity.
+The first request after sleep may take 30-60 seconds to wake up the service.
+Please be patient during the initial load - this is normal for free cloud hosting! ☁️

 ### Manual Extension Installation